Yanceyville, North Carolina: Mid-20th century to 2020s

-At the turn of the 21st century, the area faced challenges, including adapting to the Information Age in addition to managing the decline of the tobacco industry, which was negatively impacting the local economy.
-At the same time, the town was experiencing the rise of cultural tourism as an economic driver.
+At the turn of the 21st century, the area faced challenges, including adapting to the Information Age and managing the decline of the tobacco industry, which was negatively impacting the local economy.
+At the same time, the town experienced the rise of cultural tourism as an economic driver.

-To support tourism and serve the general public, the Piedmont Triad Visitor Center opened in 1994 in Pelham, and continues to provide information and resources for travelers exploring the area's attractions and events.

-Broadband internet initiatives in recent years, such as the state's Completing Access to Broadband (CAB) program, have brought high-speed internet connectivity to Yanceyville and the surrounding county, improving access for residents and businesses.

-A limited number of tobacco farms remain in the area; however, the agriculture-based sector has been thriving as farmers have diversified into a range of other farming practices.
+In 2007, Caswell Correctional Center, a medium-custody facility near Yanceyville, employed approximately 188 staff and hosted vocational training provided by Piedmont Community College, adding state jobs and education services to the local economy.

+In the 2010s, initiatives such as the 2013 launch of the Caswell County Farmers Market preceded the county’s 2020s launch of the CoSquare coworking hub in downtown Yanceyville.

-In October 2018, the county received a $15 million school construction grant from the state, demonstrating a shared commitment to the community's educational future and workforce development.
+In October 2018, the county received a $15 million school construction grant from the state.
 Beginning in June 2020, Bartlett Yancey High School underwent renovations with a projected cost of $35.1 million.
-The project, which included a new two-story building and campus-wide infrastructure upgrades, was completed in 2022 under budget at a net cost of less than $14 million after the $15 million grant was applied.
+The project, which included a new two-story building and campus-wide infrastructure upgrades, was completed under budget in 2022 at a net cost of less than $14 million after the $15 million grant was applied.

+In the mid-2020s, broadband initiatives such as the state’s Completing Access to Broadband (CAB) program sought to expand high-speed internet connectivity to Yanceyville and the surrounding county.

+A limited number of tobacco farms remain in the area; however, the agriculture-based sector has adapted, with farmers diversifying into a range of other farming practices.

 By the 2020s, the local economy, while maintaining its agricultural roots, had further diversified into manufacturing, healthcare, education, food service, retail, and other service industries.
-While the town's water and sewer infrastructure needs have been pressing concerns, Yanceyville's location, available commercial properties, land primed for development, relatively low property tax rate, and other contributing factors have supported the growth of business and entrepreneurship.
+While the town’s water and sewer infrastructure needs have been pressing concerns, Yanceyville’s location in the Piedmont Triad, available commercial properties, land ready for development, relatively low property tax rate, and other factors have been cited as supporting business and entrepreneurship.